MerelMoehn/battleship/README.md

 ## Credits
 **Code**
-* The structure of the class is based on the Code Institute scope example
+* The structure of the class is based on the Code Institute Portfolio Project Scope (no link available)
-* The code for the printing of the board is the Code Institute scope example
+* The code for the printing of the board is the Code Institute Portfolio Project Scope (no link available)

 **Acknowledgements**
 * I want to thank the tutors for guiding me